MoneySavingExpert.com homepage

 SES Water

-Today's increase is larger than expected.
-Ofwat says it's in part to pay for a £104 billion upgrade of the water sector to deliver "substantial, lasting, improvements for customers and the environment".
+This increase is larger than expected.
+The regulator Ofwat says it's in part to pay for a £104 billion upgrade of the water sector to deliver "substantial, lasting, improvements for customers and the environment".

-Meanwhile, the Government announced earlier this month that it will force water firms to increase the compensation offered to households when things go wrong; for example taking maximum payments for issues such as low water pressure from £25 to up to £250 and payments for internal sewage flooding from £1,000 to £2,000.
-These changes are expected to take force next year.
+Meanwhile, the Government announced in December 2024 that it will force water firms to increase the compensation offered to households when things go wrong; for example taking maximum payments for issues such as low water pressure from £25 to up to £250 and payments for internal sewage flooding from £1,000 to £2,000.
+These changes are expected to take force in 2025.

 Our top tips for saving on your water bills